tdda/tdda/doc/source/gentest.md

 ## The Generated Test Code

-We'll walk through the core of the generated test code briefly.
+We’ll walk through the core of the generated test code briefly.
-Obviously, you can look at all of it: it's right there in `test_cat_hey.py`, but won't bother with the boilerplate.
+Obviously, you can look at all of it: it’s right there in `test_cat_hey.py`, but won’t bother with the boilerplate.

 The core of the generated code is a test class (subclassing `tdda.ReferenceTestCase`, which inherits from `unittest.TestCase`),